CS388-Android-App-Team/Codepath-AndroidApp/README.md

 - Calendar Page (stretch)
   - A calendar view for users to plan and view tasks over a longer period (weekly, monthly).

+### 3. Navigation

+**Tab Navigation** (Tab to Screen)

+* Home tab
+* Quest List tab
+* Profile tab
+* Camera tab
+* Settings tab

+**Flow Navigation** (Screen to Screen)

+- loading screen
+  - goes directly into the sign in screen
+- Sign in screen
+  - GO to homepage after signing in
+  - Go to sign up page if need to create account
+  - Go to forgot password screen if password forgotten
+- Sign up page
+  -  Goes back to sign in page after creating account
+  -  Can go back without cerating account
+- Forgot password
+  -  Goes back to sign in page after sending link
+  -  Can go back without sending link
+- Homepage
+  - Use navigation bar on bottom to change pages
+  - can go to Quest List, Profile, Camera, Settings

+- Quest List
+  - can go to Home, Profile, Camera, Settings
+  - can go to create new quest

+- New Quest
+  - Goes back to quest list after accept or reject
+  - can go to Home, Profile, Camera, Settings

+- Profile
+  - can go to Home, Quest, Camera, Settings
+  - Can go to part page

+- Party page
+  - Can go to Home, QUest, Profile, Camera, Settings

+- Settings
+  - Can go to Home, Quest, Profile, Camera

 ## Wireframes